 Deciding whether or not consolidating credit card debt makes sense for you can be a tough decision.
 There are interest rates to factor in, your credit history, your credit score as well as your ability to pay.

-For a personal loan to make sense, you’ll need to change your spending habits and not wind up with the same maxed-out credit cards you had before.
+For a personal cash loan to make sense, you’ll need to change your spending habits and not wind up with the same maxed-out credit cards you had before.
 Start fresh with a clean slate and start to repair your credit with a lower interest loan.

 Making positive changes and having consolidated credit card debt can make all the difference in repairing your credit and getting you out of a bad cycle.
 To learn more about personal loans and consolidating your credit card debt, get started here.